ming-jie-chen/CompenRT/README.md

 # CompenRT
 ## Introduction
-This is PyTorch implementation of the paper“[(2025 ICME)Real-Time High-Resolution Projector Compensation]”.
+This is PyTorch implementation of the paper“Real-Time High-Resolution Projector Compensation”.

 ## Datasets